kienme/Algorithms/README.md

 ## 3. Dijkstra's Algorithm
 ### Algorithm
-G is the adjacency matrix representing the graph.
+G is the adjacency matrix representing the graph (999 represents ∞).
 'v' is the source node from which shortest distance is computed.
 'visited' array marks nodes as visited.
 'dist' holds shortest distances from the source vertex.